-Laboratory Projects (60%) - There are a total of five (5) laboratory projects due during this course.
-Every Module (with the exception of the Introduction Module 0) has an associated laboratory project.
+Laboratory Projects (50%) - There are a total of five (5) laboratory projects due during this course.
+Every Module (with the exception of the Introduction (Module 0) has an associated laboratory project.
 These projects due dates are on the Module due date (see below) and are available in MUOnline when posted.
 Laboratory projects 1-4 are worth 50 points.
 The Final Laboratory Project is worth 100 points.

 Exams 1 & 2- (40%) - There are a total of two (2) exams administered during the semester (please see syllabus for exam date).
 Each of these exams will be worth 100 points.
-Study guides will be given in advance of each exam in addition to Tophat review questions.
+Study guides will be given in advance of each exam.
 Any student who misses this exam due to an unexcused absence will receive a 0% for that exam (see make-up exam policy).